 Every day in September we share inspirational stories of beautiful children whose families have joined with us to make a difference.
 You can read, share, and become a part of their efforts through CURE’s Kids.
 You can also start a Facebook Fundraiser for CURE, collect change in a Coins4CURE coin drive, decorate your yard with a Garden Flag, or proudly wear our September t-shirt.

-Here are a few examples of successful engagements we’ve seen in recent years.
+Here are a few examples of successful business engagements we’ve seen in recent years.

 All Inspired Boutique